-The advertised capacity is the maximum amount of fuel that you can add to the fuel tank when the fuel gauge indicates empty.
-In addition, the fuel tank contains an empty reserve.
+The advertised capacity is the maximum amount of fuel that you can add to the fuel tank after running out of fuel.
+Included in the advertised capacity is an empty reserve.
 The empty reserve is an unspecified amount of fuel that remains in the fuel tank when the fuel gauge indicates empty.
 Note: The amount of fuel in the empty reserve varies and should not be relied upon to increase driving range.